dotnet/android/Documentation/guides/BuildProcess.md

     use the to the `apksigner` tool rather than the `jarsigner`.

     Added in Xamarin.Android 8.2.

+-   **AndroidUseDefaultAotProfile** &ndash; A bool property which allows the developer to suppress usage of the default AOT profiles.

+    Added in Xamarin.Android 10.1.

 -   **AndroidUseLegacyVersionCode** &ndash; A boolean property will allows the developer to revert the versionCode calculation back to its old pre